Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Introduction

-It is also known that the phase space distribution affects the warmness of DM.
-The non-thermal phase space distributions (especially of sterile neutrino) are calculated in the literature~\cite{Boyanovsky:2008nc, Merle:2015oja, Adulpravitchai:2015mna, Venumadhav:2015pla, McDonald:2015ljz, Roland:2016gli, Heeck:2017xbu}.
-The resultant linear matter power spectra, on the other hand, are presented only in limited cases~\cite{Merle:2014xpa, Schneider:2016uqi, Konig:2016dzg}, although a direct comparison of the spectra between the non-thermal and conventional WDM models provide a more robust way to convert the Ly-$\alpha$ or also other lower bound on the conventional WDM mass into that on the mass of non-thermal WDM~\cite{Murgia:2017lwo}.
-We demonstrate such a direct comparison by taking $7 \keV$ freeze-in axino~\cite{Bae:2017tqn} as an example.
+In addition to the temperature, the phase space distribution also affects the warmness of DM through its dimensionless divergence ${\tilde \sigma}^{2}$ (see Eq.~\eqref{eq:sigma}) in the above formula, where ${\tilde \sigma} = 3.6$ is the reference value for the Fermi-Dirac distribution of the conventional WDM.
+The non-thermal phase space distributions (especially of sterile neutrino DM) are calculated in the literature~\cite{Boyanovsky:2008nc, Merle:2015oja, Adulpravitchai:2015mna, Venumadhav:2015pla, McDonald:2015ljz, Roland:2016gli, Heeck:2017xbu}.
+It is shown that the resultant phase space distribution of {\it freeze-in} DM~\cite{Hall:2009bx} (see also a recent review~\cite{Bernal:2017kxu}) is typically {\it colder} -- higher population at low momenta and thus smaller value of ${\tilde \sigma}$-- than the Fermi-Dirac distribution of the conventional WDM.
+The resultant linear matter power spectra, on the other hand, are presented only in limited cases~\cite{Merle:2014xpa, Schneider:2016uqi, Konig:2016dzg}, although a direct comparison of the spectra between non-thermal DM and the conventional WDM models provides a more robust way to convert the Ly-$\alpha$ forest and also other lower bound on the conventional WDM mass into that on the mass of non-thermal DM~\cite{Murgia:2017lwo}.
+We demonstrate such a direct comparison by taking $7 \keV$ freeze-in axino DM~\cite{Bae:2017tqn} as an example.
 In this paper, furthermore, we explain how we can obtain the phase space distribution from the collision term in a self-contained manner.
 For example, we present how we can reduce the collision term into a simple form.
 We stress that such methodologies are easily applicable to other models.